-Genome-wide variation of Cowpea accessions - To examine genetic variation and admixture between wild and cultivated cowpea we performed a combined analysis of 380 landraces and 58 wild cowpea accessions reported in Huynh et al. (2013) using the 1536-SNP GoldenGate genotyping assay.
+To examine genetic variation and admixture between wild and cultivated cowpea, we performed a combined analysis of 380 landraces and 58 wild cowpea accessions reported in Huynh et al. (2013) using the 1536-SNP GoldenGate genotyping assay.
 Huynh et al. (2013) analyzed wild and domesticated genotypes separately, with a focus on geographic origin.
-To maintain consistency with Huynh et al. 2013, SNPs with a minimum allele frequency (MAF) < 0.05 and with a call rate < 0.90 were discarded, for a final filtered set of 920 SNPs.
-Genetic differentiation was evaluated using a principal component analysis (PCA) with the package adegenet (Jombart, 2008).
+To maintain consistency with Huynh et al. (2013), SNPs with a minimum allele frequency (MAF) <0.05 and with a call rate <0.90 were discarded, for a final filtered set of 920 SNPs.
+Genetic differentiation was evaluated using a principal component analysis (PCA) with the package adegenet (Jombart 2008).
 Admixture and structure were examined using the R package LEA (Frichot et al. 2014; Frichot and François 2015).
-One to ten ancestral populations (i.e., entropy criterion; K = 1 to 10) were assumed using 100 repetitions.
-To test if patterns of genetic diversity differed among populations, a generalized mixed model analysis using SNP loci as our random factor was implemented (Costa et al. 2021; Kamvar et al. 2016).
+One to 10 ancestral populations (i.e., entropy criterion; K = 1-10) were assumed using 100 repetitions.
+To test if patterns of genetic diversity differed among populations, a generalized mixed model analysis using SNP loci as our random factor was implemented (Kamvar et al. 2016; Costa et al. 2021).
 The GLMM with a Beta distribution and a logit link function was modeled using the package glmmTMB (Brooks et al. 2017; Douma and Weedon 2019).
-Post-hoc comparisons based on the model were performed with the R package emmeans (Searle et al. 2012).
+Post hoc comparisons based on the model were performed with the R package emmeans (Searle et al. 2012).
 Population statistics were estimated with the R package hierfstat (Goudet 2005).

-To have a more robust estimation of the genomic-level variation and relationships among the twenty focal cowpea lines, we further genotyped the wild accessions using the Illumina Cowpea iSelect Consortium Array, screening 51,128 SNPs across the cowpea genome.
-Domesticated accessions were previously genotyped with the same array (Muñoz-Amatriaín et al, 2017).
-SNPs with a MAF < 0.1 and with a call rate < 0.95 were discarded using the R package snpReady (Granato et al. 2018), for a final filtered set of 34,762 SNPs.
+To have a more robust estimation of the genomic-level variation and relationships among the 20 focal cowpea lines, we further genotyped the wild accessions using the Illumina Cowpea iSelect Consortium Array, screening 51,128 SNPs across the cowpea genome.
+Domesticated accessions were previously genotyped with the same array (Muñoz-Amatriaín et al. 2017).
+SNPs with an MAF <0.1 and with a call rate <0.95 were discarded using the R package snpReady (Granato et al. 2018), for a final filtered set of 34,762 SNPs.
 Pairwise genetic distances were estimated with the R package adegenet (Jombart 2008) and neighbor-joining was used to reconstruct phylogenetic relationships.
-Branch support values were evaluated by a bootstrap analysis where SNPs were sampled with replacement 100 times using the phylo.boot function of the package ape (Paradis andSchliep 2018).
+Branch support values were evaluated by a bootstrap analysis where SNPs were sampled with replacement 100 times using the phylo.boot function of the package ape (Paradis and Schliep 2018).